yezyilomo/django-restql/docs/querying_data.md

 ]
 ```

-As you see this doesn't need a request or view to work, you can use it anywhere as long as you pass your query string to a `query` kwarg.
+As you see this doesn't need a request or view to work, you can use it anywhere as long as you pass your query string as a `query` kwarg.

 ### parsed_query kwarg